noresttherein/sugar/README.md

 Extension methods 'scalafying' the API of `Throwable` (`Option` instead of `null`, Scala style properties).
 Provides also a syntax for rethrowing exceptions with context information:

-    rethrow { persistence.save(entity) (s"Failed to save $entity.")
+    rethrow { persistence.save(entity) } (s"Failed to save $entity.")

-Extending `Rethrowable` reduces exception overhead, as it initializes its stack trace based on the stack trace of its cause, using the suffix since most recent `rethrow` call.
+Extending `Rethrowable` reduces exception overhead, as it initializes its stack trace based on the stack trace of its cause, using the suffix the since most recent `rethrow` call.